chinibi/wc-step-by-step-ordering-free/readme.txt

 = --Premium Settings Tab-- =

-= What is the Premium Settings tab? =
+= What is the Premium tab? =

 The premium tab contains information about using the Step-By-Step Ordering System For WooCommerce Pro version.
 You can try the SBS Pro for Free to experience all of the useful features it has.
-[Visit our website](http://stepbystepsys.com/) for more information.
+[Click Here](http://stepbystepsys.com/) for more information.

 = --Help Settings Tab-- =

 = What is the Help Settings Tab for? =

 This provides useful help information on how to setup and operating the Step-By-Step Ordering System For WooCommerce.
 Make sure to read this thoroughly to get a good overview of the SBS system.
-For additional support you can visit http://stepbystepsys.com
+For additional support you can visit [http://stepbystepsys.com](http://stepbystepsys.com/)

 = --License FAQ-- =

-= How do I purchase a license? =
+= How do I get SBS Premium? =

 Go to [our website](http://stepbystepsys.com) and select Purchase.
 Select the option that best suits you.
-Once you make your payment via PayPal, you will be issued a license.
-Simply copy and paste your license into the Premium tab of the Step-By-Step plugin (in settings).
+Once you make your payment via PayPal, you will be emailed a license key and be prompted to download the Premium version of this plugin.
+Uninstall the Free version, then install the Premium version.
+Afterwards simply copy and paste your license into the Premium tab of the Step-By-Step plugin (in settings).
 Your valid license will activate the Premium version of the SBS plugin.

 = What kind of licensing do you offer? =